Portal about bathroom renovation. Useful tips

 This boy is my friend.
 He is cute (This boy is my friend.
 He is cute).

-The middle genus includes almost all inanimate objects, as well as plants, birds and animals.
-Pets are an exception.
+The neuter gender includes almost all inanimate objects, as well as plants, birds and animals.
+The exception is pets.

-The logic here is this: if some creature or object seems to you animate, that is, literally having a soul, able to experience, feel, you can "give" it a masculine or feminine pronoun, depending on its gender.
-That is, a cow preparing for slaughter will be called it by native speakers of English, and her beloved cat Snowflake will be called she.
+The logic here is this: if some creature or object seems to you to be animate, that is, literally having a soul, capable of experiencing, feeling, you can “give” it a masculine or feminine pronoun depending on its gender.
+That is, English speakers will call a cow being prepared for slaughter it, and their favorite cat Snowflake will be called she.

-In addition to pets, the exception when choosing a genus seems to be your favorite vehicles: ship (ship), boat (boat), car (car), and are usually replaced by the pronoun she, that is, she.
+In addition to domestic animals, the exception when choosing a gender is apparently made by favorite vehicles: ship (ship), boat (boat), car (car), - and are usually replaced by the pronoun she, that is, she.

 Also an exception is a number of geographical names.
-Usually the names of countries, as inanimate objects, will be replaced by the pronoun it.
-But if we are talking about a country as a state with its own political and economic characteristics, culture and traditions, it is appropriate to say she.
+Typically, the names of countries, as inanimate objects, will be replaced by the pronoun it.
+But if we are talking about a country as a state that has its own political and economic characteristics, culture and traditions, it is appropriate to say she.

-Russia has decided to boost her low birthrates.
+Russia has decided to boost her low birthrates (Russia has decided to increase its birth rate).

-Exceptions are also objects and phenomena that previously served as an object of worship.
+Exceptions also include objects and phenomena that previously served as objects of cult.
 For example, Earth, nature, fertility, war.

 The Earth took pity on us.
-She brought us forth fruits.
+She brought us forth fruits (The earth took pity on us.
+She bore fruits).

 The war was brutal.
-He took many lives (The war was fierce.
-He (literally) took many lives).
+He took many lives (The war was cruel.
+It (literally) took many lives).

-Many words in English are called unmarked, that is, they do not have a gender category at all, neutral - without additional clarification, it is impossible to understand from them whether we are talking about men or women.
-Such words include, for example, kinship names (parent, sibling, cousin, infant, baby, child, kid), names of animals and birds (duck, goose, fox, rabbit, goat, cat, dog), names of professions (doctor, driver, teacher, pilot, shop-assistant, journalist) and others.
+Many words in the English language are called unmarked, that is, having no category of gender at all, neutral - without additional clarification, it is impossible to understand whether we are talking about men or women.
+Such words include, for example, names of kinship (parent, sibling, cousin, infant, baby, child, kid), names of animals and birds (duck, goose, fox, rabbit, goat, cat, dog), names of professions (doctor, driver, teacher, pilot, shop-assistant, journalist) and others.

-However, due to the desire for gender equality, not only social order is changing, but also the language.
-For example, some modern dictionary entries contain a note at GENDER link (see the article GENDER).
+However, due to the desire for gender equality, not only social orders are changing, but also language.
+Thus, some modern dictionary entries contain a note at GENDER link (see the GENDER article).
 The corresponding article contains the following remark: “When you are writing or speaking English it is important to use language that includes both men women equally.
 Some people may be very offended if you do not.
-Further, the recommendation on gender correct language use notes: The suffix -ess in names of occupations such as actress, hostess and waitress shows that the person doing the job is a woman.
+Further, the recommendation for gender-correct language use notes: The suffix -ess in names of occupations such as actress, hostess and waitress shows that the person doing the job is a woman.
 Many people now avoid these.
-Instead you can use actor or host (although actress and hostess are still very common) or a neutral word, such as server for waiter and waitress. " and in relation to women.
-Other can offend someone.
-Instead of words indicating the sex of a person, for example, "actress" and "waitress", use neutral words "actor" and "waiter").
+Instead you can use actor or host (although actress and hostess are still very common) or a neutral word, such as server for waiter and waitress" (When you write or speak English, it is important to use word forms that apply to both men , and in relation to women.
+Otherwise, it may offend someone.
+Instead of words indicating a person’s gender, for example, “actress” and “waitress,” use neutral words “actor” and “waiter”).